 The flywheel is 27 lbs (12kg) which on a bike with a magnetic resistance system like this is about right.
 It sits at the rear of the bike, and it doesn’t come with a guard, so it’s not child or pet-friendly.

 The bike itself weighs 67kg, so it’s not the lightest bike ever, but it’s easy to transport around on the wheels at the front.
 It’s 62″ in length, 25″ in width, and 54″ in height.
 It’s pretty significant as far as bikes go, but it doesn’t take over the room.

-Since it has several motors for the incline and resistance systems, you should plug in the bike to a standard electricity outlet to make it work.
+Since it has several motors for the incline and resistance systems, you should plug in the bike to a standard electrical outlet to make it work.
 It doesn’t work with AAA batteries and it’s not self-charging.